18F/uswds-jekyll/README.md

 #### Page subnavigation

-If you're using the [docs layout](#layout-docs), each page may declare its own side navigation and subnavigation in its frontmatter:
+If you're using the [docs layout](#layout-docs), each page may declare its own side navigation and subnavigation in its [front matter]:

 ```md
 ---